Weightlifting at the 2014 Commonwealth Games – Women's 53 kg

 The event was originally won by 16-year-old Chika Amalaha of Nigeria.
 Following a failed doping test, Amalaha was stripped of her medal and placement, and the medals were redistributed.
+The weightlifter from Papua New Guinea, Dika Toua, took the gold following the redistribution of medals.

 Result

+The final standing of the competitors, following the redistribution of medals, was as follows: